amygreenbooks/amy-green-books/site/content/books/things-we-didnt-say.md

     link: https://www.indiebound.org/book/9780764237164
     imageUrl: /img/indie-bound.jpg
 endorsements:
-  - author: Jake Lokkesmoe
-    quote: >-
+  - author: Jocelyn Green, Christy Award–winning author of Veiled in Smoke
-      *Things We Didn’t Stay* is a stand-out novel as brilliant and brave as its heroine.
-I was moved to both laughter and tears while tagging along with Johanna Berglund on her emotional and spiritual journey.
-When I wasn’t pausing to savor a particularly profound passage, I was turning the pages as fast as I could to see what Jo and Peter would say next.
-An utterly satisfying read you’ll want to share as soon as you reach its conclusion.
+    quote: "*Things We Didn’t Stay* is a stand-out novel as brilliant and brave as its heroine. . . .
+An utterly satisfying read you’ll want to share as soon as you reach its conclusion."
-  - author: Philipp Trommler
-    quote: This is a quote!
-It's not very helpful though.
-Sorry about that :/
+  - author: Lynn Austin, author of If I Were You
+    quote: |-
+      This compelling novel of life on the US home front during World War II fascinated me from beginning to end.
+  - quote: With impeccable research, Amy Lynn Green casts a light on the POW camps in America during World War II and on the dangers of prejudice.
+Make space on your bookshelf, because this book is a keeper!
+    author: Sarah Sundin, bestselling and award-winning author of When Twilight Breaks and the Sunrise at Normandy series
+  - quote: |-
+      Amy Green’s debut novel kept me guessing to the very end—twist upon twist upon twist.
+She is a master plotter, so read every single word!
+    author: Beverly Lewis
+  - quote: |-
+      Amy Green pens a fascinating story of intrigue and love in her book *Things We Didn’t Say*.
+Set against the backdrop of World War II, Amy takes care to bring history alive as she moves her characters through situations that force them to take a deeper look at who they are and what they really want out of life.
+    author: Tracie Peterson
+  - quote: >-
+      *Things We Didn’t Say* is the best sort of book: where the characters

+      feel like friends, the story feels like home, and the pages beckon you

+      to turn them ceaselessly, immersing you in an absorbing world.
+Amy

+      Lynn Green expertly wields wit, heart, history, and enveloping storytelling

+      in this glorious debut!
+    author: Amanda Dykes, author of Set the Stars Alight and Whose Waves These Are
+  - quote: Based on actual World War II experiences, and sparkling with humor and touches of romance, this is an impressive debut from a multitalented writer.”
+    author: Julie Klassen, author of The Bridge to Belle Island
+  - quote: A fascinating excavation of a little-known moment in US history executed with an inimitable voice and extremely clever style.
+Excessively readable, this winsome epistolary is underscored by a deep look at patriotism, prejudice, unwavering faith, duty, and love. . . .
+A dazzlingly smart and confident debut, *Things We Didn’t Say* is as moving as it is memorable.”
+    author: Rachel McMillan, author of The London Restoration
 ---
 Headstrong Johanna Berglund, a linguistics student at the University of Minnesota, has very definite plans for her future . . . plans that do not include returning to her hometown and the secrets and heartaches she left behind there.
 But the US Army wants her to work as a translator at a nearby camp for German POWs.